 The Breakdown

 Tinkle ECO biodegradable nappies & pants are plant-based, sustainably harvested and free of nasties.
-Independent testing has shown that they will break down much faster than traditional disposable nappies, as they are as biodegradable as it’s possible for a nappy to be.
+Independent testing has shown that they will break down so much faster than traditional disposable nappies, as they are as biodegradable as it’s possible for a nappy to be.

-This is so much quicker than the ~500 years required to break down a traditional disposable nappy, or the decades-to-centuries required to break down polyester, spandex and PUL-lined cloth nappy covers.
+This is so much quicker than the 400-500 years required to break down a traditional disposable nappy, or the decades-to-centuries required to break down polyester, spandex and PUL-lined cloth nappy covers.

 This means that in landfill Tinkle ECO biodegradable nappies & pants will still do their biodegrading thing without any extra help.
 And if you don’t want to send them to landfill, you can compost them (under certain conditions – see more below) to speed up the process and put your used nappies to work in your garden.